 Articulating your career vision is one of the most critical elements of your entire business school application.

-Whether you’re in the throes of your application or preparing for the admissions interview, this guide will aid you with articulating a career vision that’s convincing, clear, achievable and genuine to you.
+Whether you’re in the throes of writing your application or or looking ahead to acing the MBA admissions interview, this guide will aid you with articulating a career vision that’s convincing, clear, achievable, and genuine to you.

 Know What a Career Vision Is & Why It Matters